 A bespoke wellbeing portal and app is available which offers access to podcasts, blogs, live chats and videos on topics around wellbeing and mental health, family life, exercise and nutrition.
 E-Learning programmes across mental health, sleep and a range of wellbeing topics are also available.
 In addition online cognitive behavioural therapy is provided.
 As part of the services provided by Spectrum.Life a Mental Health Promotion Manager is available to develop and deliver evidence based mental health and wellbeing initiatives to reduce stigma and improve mental health literacy and to increase engagement with the service.
-A series of weekly webinars and live talks to promote staff wellbeing in schools is current available on the wellbeing portal.
+Spectrum.Life also provides a series of webinars and presentations to promote wellbeing in schools.

-APPENDIX 1

-COVID-19 Policy Statement
+APPENDIX 1 COVID-19 Policy Statement